temianibaba/tech258_iac/orchestrate_terraform/readme.md

 - **HARD CODING KEYS** Don't hardcode access keys and secret access keys
 - Not everything needs ""
 - Only do variables for names
+- Hide variables in .gitignore for security purposes